blm849/SimplePHPMySQLLogging/README.md

 To set up the client files, do the following (assuming your userid is "bernie" :)):

-create directory /home/bernie/networktesting
+Create a directory: /home/bernie/networktesting

+Create XXXhosts.txt file in that directory.
+This file can be a copy of your /etc/hosts file.

-create XXXhosts.txt file in that directory and add the following files into that directory:
+Add the following files into that directory:

 * callphpapi.py
 * pingtest.py